 People sell their business in Japan for any multitude of reasons.
 In the unfortunate cases, maybe the business has started to become unprofitable, but the brand and existing operations are still worth something, and a new owner could turn things around.
 Or, perhaps a proprietor has been operating and growing the business with reasonable success for a number of decades, and is ready to step down or divest their interest in the company.
 It could also be one of the more fashionable scenarios which makes for interesting dinner party conversation or news headlines, whereby a small enterprise has proven to be a rather successful business model, and requires an enormous financial input to “take it to the next level”.

 That said, most business sales, especially in Japan among foreigners, are for positive reasons.
-Retirement is often among the top reasons that people decide to sell their businesses.
+Retirement is often among the top reasons that people decide to sell their businesses in Japan.
 It is important to remember that “retirement” does not necessarily require you being 70 years of age and going off to live some place warm.
 For some business owners, perhaps they have just spent the last 10 or 15 years pouring their heart into growing their enterprise.
 They have sacrificed nights and weekends, missed weddings and birthday parties.
 In this case, retirement could simply mean moving on to the next phase in life, usually one less demanding.
 Though, for some workaholics, they may be selling their business just for the chance to move on and start an even more demanding business.
 Whatever it might be, this next phase of life is often fueled by the proceeds of selling his or her business.

 When considering to sell a business for the purposes of retirement, it is important to consider the primary topics associated with this kind of major life decision.
 So before getting to “How do I sell my business”, you may need to ask yourself “How do I know when it’s time to retire?”
 Here are some points to consider: